 STEP 1: Install Ross-Tech VCDS Software

-Attention, To install software please carefully follow steps below:
+Attention, To install software please carefully and EXACTLY follow EVERY steps below (it is important, so program work correctly or work at all!):

 STEP 2: Plug VAG-COM Cable Into Computer